Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Tangents of RNP-Lipschitz differentiability spaces

 \textbf{Proof:} The proof proceeds exactly as before, and allows for constructing curve fragments $\gamma_i$ in $X$ that connect pairs of points in $S_i$, and taking their limits.
 The additional point we make, is that for any $x,y \in X$, there is a sequence of points $x_i, y_i \in S_i$ that converge to it. \QED

 The following corollary would be a consequence of Theorem \ref{thm:PIrect} but we provide an alternative and much simpler proof for it.
+For a metric doubling space $M$, let $T_x(M)$ denote the set of of measured Gromov-Hausdorff tangents of $M$ at $x$.

-\begin{corollary} Let $(X,d,\mu)$ be an RNP-differentiability space.
-Then $X$ can be covered by positive measure subsets $V_i$, such that each $V_i$ is metric doubling, when equipped with its restricted distance, and for $\mu$-a.e. $x \in V_i$ each space $M \in T_x(V_i)$ admits a PI-inequality of type $(1,p)$ for all $p$ sufficiently large. \end{corollary}
+\begin{corollary} Let $(X,d,\mu)$ be a RNP-differentiability space.
+Then $X$ can be covered, up to measure zero, by countably many positive measure subsets $V_i$, such that each $V_i$ is metric doubling, when equipped with its restricted distance, and for $\mu$-a.e. $x \in V_i$ each space $M \in T_x(V_i)$ admits a $(1,p)$-Poincar\'e-inequality for some $p \in [1,\infty)$. \end{corollary}

 \textbf{Proof:} By \cite{bate2015geometry} we have a decomposition into sets $K_i^j \subset V_i$ with $X = \bigcup V_i \cup N = \bigcup K_i^j \cup N'$, such that each $V_i$ and $K_i^j \subset V_i$ satisfies the following,